-Ablation can be used to destroy tumors in the liver caused by the spread of gastrointestinal stromal tumor (GIST).
-This technique can be used if there are a few small tumors in the liver.
-Because ablation often destroys some of the normal tissue around the tumor, it might not be a good choice for treating tumors near major blood vessels, the diaphragm (the muscle under the lungs), or major ducts in the liver.
+Ablation is the destruction of tumors using extreme heat or cold, or using chemicals.
+It can sometimes be used to destroy GISTs that have spread as no more than a few small tumors in the liver.
+Because ablation often destroys some of the normal tissue around the tumor, it might not be a good choice for treating tumors near important structures like major blood vessels, the diaphragm (the thin breathing muscle above the liver), or major ducts in the liver.

 There are several types of ablation:

-Embolization is a procedure that injects substances to try to block or reduce the blood flow to cancer cells in the liver.
+Embolization is a procedure in which the doctor injects substances to try to block or reduce the blood flow to cancer cells in the liver.

 The liver is unusual in that it has 2 blood supplies.
 Most normal liver cells are fed by branches of the portal vein, whereas cancer cells in the liver are usually fed by branches of the hepatic artery.
 Blocking the branch of the hepatic artery feeding the tumor helps kill off the cancer cells, but it leaves most of the healthy liver cells unharmed because they get their blood supply from the portal vein.

-Embolization does reduce some of the blood supply to the normal liver tissue, so it may not be a good option for some patients whose liver has been damaged by diseases such as hepatitis or cirrhosis.
+Embolization does reduce some of the blood supply to the normal liver tissue, so it might not be a good option for some patients whose liver has already been damaged by diseases such as hepatitis or cirrhosis.

-The main type of embolization used to treat gastrointestinal stromal tumors that have spread to the liver is arterial embolization (also known as trans-arterial embolization or TAE).
-In this procedure a catheter (a thin, flexible tube) is put into an artery through a small cut in the inner thigh and threaded up into the hepatic artery in the liver.
-A dye is usually injected into the bloodstream at this time to help the doctor monitor the path of the catheter via angiography, a special type of x-ray.
+The main type of embolization used to treat GISTs that have spread to the liver is arterial embolization (also known as trans-arterial embolization or TAE).
+In this procedure, a catheter (a thin, flexible tube) is put into an artery through a small cut in the inner thigh and threaded up into the hepatic artery in the liver.
+A dye is usually injected into the bloodstream at this time to help the doctor see the path of the catheter via angiography, a special type of x-ray.
 Once the catheter is in place, small particles are injected into the artery to plug it up.